Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

-Additionally, when Ogre destroys an effect monster in battle and sends it to the graveyard, he permanently adds it original ATK to his own, and he can make a second attack on a monster during that battle phase.
-Ogre can only use each of his effects once per turn, but he's simply one of the best synchro monsters in the game, decimating foes in battle while punishing usage of their effects.
+Additionally, when he destroys an effect monster in battle and sends it to the graveyard, he permanently adds it original ATK to his own, and he can make a second attack on a monster during that battle phase.
+Berserker can only use each of his effects once per turn, but he's simply one of the best synchro monsters in the game, decimating foes in battle while punishing usage of their effects.

 Supporting Multi-Attack Monsters in Yu-Gi-Oh